LC-John/RISCV-Simulator/README.md

 Last but the most important thing is that you can reference them, but **PLEASE DO NOT COPY**!
 If you copy this project and get caught, no one can help you, and you deserve nothing but a zero score.

+Heads up!
+I've inserted something into my code.
+It will somehow show the identification information of the true author, which is me.
+So anaing, **DO NOT COPY**.

 Good luck and have fun. :)